pagkly/Zed/Investopedia3/How Double Entry Works.md

 ## Real World Example of Double Entry

 A bakery purchases a fleet of refrigerated delivery trucks on credit; the total credit purchase was $250,000.
-The new set of trucks will be used in business operations and will not be sold for at least 10 years—their estimated [useful life](https://www.investopedia.com/terms/u/usefullife.asp).
+The new set of trucks will be used in business operations and will not be sold for at least 10 years—their estimated [[useful life]](https://www.investopedia.com/terms/u/usefullife.asp).

 To account for the credit purchase, entries must be made in their respective accounting ledgers.
 Because the business has accumulated more assets, a debit to the asset account for the cost of the purchase ($250,000) will be made.
 To account for the credit purchase, a credit entry of $250,000 will be made to notes payable.
 The debit entry increases the asset balance and the credit entry increases the notes payable liability balance by the same amount.